solana-foundation/solana-improvement-documents/proposals/0149-migrate-snapshot-epoch-stakes.md

 1. The missing stake state information can be retrieved from the current epoch's stakes cache instead of epoch stakes.
-However this alternative is risky because the current epoch's stake cache is be updated during rewards distribution with newly rewarded stake accounts and possibly newly created stake accounts as well.
+However this alternative is risky because the current epoch's stake cache is being updated during rewards distribution with newly rewarded stake accounts and possibly newly created stake accounts as well.

 ## Detailed Design